maniaclab/snowmass-connect-docs/docs/software.md

 ## The OSG Module Environment

-Many commonly used software packages and libraries are provided on the OSG through the module command.
-OSG modules are made available through the OSG Application Software Installation Service (OASIS) CVMFS repo.
+The OSG Module Environment is being deprecated but still available if needed.
+Users should keep in mind that the versions of the available packages are old and there will be no effort to updating them in the future.
+Here are some tips in using modules:

-Use the module avail command on the Snowmass21 Connect node to see what software and libraries are available: `module avail`.
+Use the `module avail` command on the Snowmass21 Connect host to see what software and libraries are available.
 Use the load command to load a specific module: `module load <name_of_module`.
-For example, in the [Job Submission Guidelines](index.md#Job-Submissions-to-the-OSG), users need to load the  stashcache module `module load stashcache` in order to the use the stashcp command on a remote node and transfer data there.

 There are two things required in order to use modules in your HTCondor job.